 VTL-1198-9(a) “Ignition Interlock Device Crimes”

 As mentioned in other blog posts, there are collateral consequences to various alcohol and/or drug related convictions.
-One of these is the installation of an interlock device on any personal vehicle a motorist uses.
+One of these is the installation of an interlock device on any personal vehicle used by the motorist.
 Even if a motorist applies for a new license, the interlock device will still need to be maintained as a condition of this new license.
 For a period of five years, any vehicle owned or operated must comply with the standards for the device.

-One of these set standards can be seen in VTL 1198-9(a).
+One of these set standards can be seen in Vehicle & Traffic Law § 1198-9(a).
 This section of the code explicitly prohibits another person other than the motorist blowing into the device to start the vehicle.

 There are no exceptions under any circumstances.
 Ignition interlock devices are meant to monitor the alcohol levels of a specific motorist.
 If anyone else blows into it to start the vehicle, the motorist is guilty of a misdemeanor.
 The section also applies if another person except the motorist blows into the device while the vehicle is running in order to keep it moving.
 For example, if a motorist properly starts their car but then starts drinking on their ride home, letting a friend blow into the device while the car is running.